permutationlock/simple_web_game_server/examples/tic_tac_toe/README.md

  ./game_server
 ```

-Once all three are running, go to
+Once both are running, go to
 [https://localhost:9092](https://localhost:9092) in any
 browser to access the app.